 I first met Emily my very first week at the Folk School in January of 2011.
 I was a work/study and she was teaching bread making.
 That week, snow had dumped onto the campus leaving sheets of white across the fields and a chill in our bones (our main task as work-studies was to clear the paths and walkways).
 I vividly remember working Monday afternoon outside the cooking studio and Emily appeared at the door to invite us to come in and taste some warm, freshly baked bread.
-Heavens to Betsy – it was delicious!
+It was delicious!

 We found an excuse at the end of every workday to linger outside the cooking studio like little Dickensian orphans waiting to be invited in for a taste.
 So yes, I am a little biased, as Emily was the kindest bread angel to us that first week.
 It set up a dangerous precedent that few other cooking teachers lived up to during my work study stint.
 I sat down with Emily the last time she was teaching at the Folk School to find out a bit more about “The Science of Bread.”